Aspects of the Immigration Medical Exam::

 - For this review, you need to be able to read, write, listen and speak in English.
 We do NOT arrange translators for Immigration appointments.
 If you are having trouble reading this, you MUST bring a translator with you to help you.

-- The cost for this record review at Oregon Occupational Medicine is $75.00.
-This only includes the vaccination paperwork review and sealed envelope once everything is complete.
+- The record review only includes the vaccination paperwork review and sealed envelope once everything is complete.
 It does NOT include a medical exam, nor any additional vaccines or tests that the Doctor may say are necessary in order to complete USICIS requirements.
 If you find out later that you needed an exam you will also have to pay the full price for the exam.
 Please be certain you know which service you need.

 - If needed, nearly the required vaccines and tests can be received at our clinics after your records have been reviewed in order to complete the paperwork, each with a specific cost.
 You may also obtain the required vaccines and tests at the clinic of your choice and give the documentation to us.

 Please note that it will take approximately 2 weeks to receive your finished packet.

 Vaccine Record Reviews are offered: